US, Japan and Australia challenge Huawei in Papua New Guinea

 - British Columbia cracks down on dirty money in real estate market

+Papua New Guinea minister Justin Tkatchenko said his government was willing to work with Australia on the internet network if it offered a better deal than Huawei, The Australian newspaper reported Friday.

+“I know Australia is against Huawei in many situations, thinking they are going to spy on everybody and take all their information,” Tkatchenko told the newspaper.
+“But we will work with Australia, with China, with Huawei, in that regard to get the best possible outcome for our people and for communications domestically as well.”

-Tkatchenko could not be contacted for comment.
+Tkatchenko could not be contacted on Friday for comment.

+Australia proposed the funding for the 5,457-kilometer (3,391-mile) internet network that will provide undersea cabling to connect 14 provincial centers as the first investment of a new trilateral infrastructure fund established this year to counter growing Chinese influence in the Indo-Pacific region, the newspaper said.

+The Huawei option would involve a $198 million loan from China’s Eximbank, the newspaper said.